School of Engineering and Applied Science records

 Collection Scope and Content

-Materials in this collection include financial reports, correspondence, meeting minutes, by-laws, memos, publications, brochures, photographs and slides.
+Materials in this collection include financial reports, correspondence, meeting minutes, by-laws, memos, publications, brochures, photographs, slides, and websites.
 They range in date from 1917-2002, and were transferred to the University Archives by the Dean of the School of Engineering and Applied Science.
 Note: Not all series are processed.
 Ask staff for assistance.

 Restrictions on Access